-Mickey is a Chartered Accountant with nearly 30 years’ experience across the technology, media and gaming sectors.
-He was appointed Chief Execuitve Officer of the betPawa Group in May 2018.
-Previously, Mickey spent eight years with Sportech PLC (“Sportech”), latterly as Chief Financial Officer.
-During his time at Sportech, which is listed on the London Stock Exchange plc, he led a transformation in the company’s financial strength and played a prominent role in driving Sportech’s global expansion.
-Prior to Sportech, Mickey served in a number of executive and finance director roles with some of the world’s largest media and technology companies, including Liberty Global, BSkyB PLC, Time Warner, Disney and Young and Rubicam.
+Mickey is a Chartered Accountant with nearly 30 years’ experience across the media, technology and gaming sectors.
+In March 2019 he was appointed Chief Financial Officer of M&C Saatchi Plc, which is listed on the London Stock Exchange.
+Previously, Mickey was Chief Financial Officer with Sportech Plc.
+Prior to this, Mickey served in a number of executive and finance director roles with some of the world’s largest media and technology companies, including Liberty Global, BSkyB PLC, Time Warner, Disney and Young and Rubicam.

 Mickey chairs the Audit Committee and is a member of the Remuneration Committee.